oSoc17/rideaway-data/index.md

 ## OSM as the source of map data for the app

 For the app to work having an open map data source geodata of the routes is first necessary.
 This is where our work becomes relevant, since the map data from OSM needs to be complete and accurate in relation to the physical network’s signage.

+OSM is a community driven open map data collection.
+Mapping is done through local expert knowledge and continually create and validate the map.
+Their data is open, meaning content can be freely used, modified, and shared.
+Often, mappers use official reference maps on a particular theme to guide their work.

 ## Using Brussels’ map data as a reference